weidhaus/Gmail-Signature-Manager-for-Google-Workspace/README.md

    - Click "Set project"
 3. Go to the "Script Properties" section
 4. Add a new script property named `SERVICE_ACCOUNT_KEY` with the entire content of your downloaded JSON key file
+   - **Important Security Note**: Never share or check this key into public repositories.
+The included `.gitignore` file helps prevent accidental exposure of the service account key.

 ### 4. Update Configuration